diwasrimal/parkinsons-diagnosis-project-documents/main.typ

 Parkinson’s Disease is often diagnosed at a later stage because early symptoms are difficult to detect.Traditional methods can be costly, time-consuming, and require a clinical setting.
 There is a need for a simple, low-cost, and non-invasive method to detect Parkinson’s at an early stage.
 This project aims to solve that problem by using voice analysis and machine learning to identify early signs of the disease.

 ==  Objectives
+The objectives of this project are as follows:
 - To build an intelligent system that takes voice input, extracts acoustic features (like jitter, shimmer, and HNR), and uses machine learning to predict the likelihood of Parkinson’s Disease.
+- To enable people to check early stages of Parkinson's Disease in remote areas where access to medical facilities might be limited.

 ==  Applications

-// todo: hya topic haru lai bold garne ra ??
-"Medical Screening" jasto - diwas
-// Khai k ho tyo ta, gare ni huni hola ni budo le deko ma ta kei vnexaina tyo bare ta - nischal
-// nagari xodam na ta ahile lai, chaiye garam la, yettikai ni ramrai dekhexa - diwas
+The applications of this project are:
-- Medical Screening: Helps doctors with early detection of Parkinson’s Disease using voice tests.
+- *Medical Screening:* Helps doctors with early detection of Parkinson’s Disease using voice tests.
-- Remote Health Monitoring: Useful for patients in rural or remote areas where access to neurologists is limited.
+- *Remote Health Monitoring:* Useful for patients in rural or remote areas where access to neurologists is limited.
-- Self-Assessment Tool: Individuals can check for early signs of Parkinson’s at home using a computer or mobile device.
+- *Self-Assessment Tool:* Individuals can check for early signs of Parkinson’s at home using a computer or mobile device.

 == Project Features
-- Voice Input: Users can record or upload their voice for analysis.
+- *Voice Input:* Users can record or upload their voice for analysis.
-- Feature Extraction: The system extracts acoustic features like jitter, shimmer, and HNR from the voice.
+- *Feature Extraction:* The system extracts acoustic features like jitter, shimmer, and HNR from the voice.
-- Prediction: The system predicts the likelihood of Parkinson’s Disease based on voice patterns using machine learning.
+- *Prediction:* The system predicts the likelihood of Parkinson’s Disease based on voice patterns using machine learning.
-- Web Interface: A user-friendly, web-based platform to make the process simple and accessible.
+- *Web Interface:* A user-friendly, web-based platform to make the process simple and accessible.

 == Feasibility Analysis
 === Economic Feasibility